wizmo2/zidoo-player/README.md

 ### Options

-Access the Options menu from 'Settings-Devices-Integration' and press 'Configure' in the Zidoo entry.
+Access the Options menu by pressing the CONFIGURE button on the Integration card

 ![Configure Shortcuts](images/config.png)

 The Media browser allows access to the Movie Libary, plus file access to local devices and saved SMB shares.
 By default, the RECENT, MOVIE and TVSHOW Library searches are displayed.
-Additional search shortcuts can be added using the CONFIGURE button on the Integration card[^3].
+Additional search shortcuts can be added.[^3].

-Use Power Off control to enable tandby instead of a full power down. ( _NOTE: Z9S syandby is know to be unstable_  )
+Use Power Off control to enable Standby instead of a full power down.[^4]

 ## FAQs
 > Q: Power-on does not work